 When you seek Fibonacci trading, there are three main patterns:

-1. The use of multiple setbacks and extensions to identify price levels in different Fibonacci levels that overlap to produce “clusters.”
+1. Using multiple setbacks and extensions to identify price levels in different Fibonacci levels that overlap to produce “clusters.”

 2. The use of multiple indicators like MACD in different Fibonacci levels.

-3. The use of Fibonacci levels as a part of a larger graphic pattern, like in the “head and shoulders” pattern.
+3. Fibonacci levels are used as part of a larger graphic pattern, like in the “head and shoulders” pattern.

 Here, you would find information on a specific Fibonacci level focusing on trade and mostly in seclusion.
 It is a decline of 88.6%.
 This level was reached for summarization after using 0.618, the Golden Ratio, the square root, and the square to achieve 0886.

 When it is exclaimed that it is achieved by making Fibonacci retracement, it means the retracement to 88.6% tells the range of the original characters.
 Therefore, the grains would decline if the starting step involved 100 pips up, retracing to 88.6.
 The unique thing about Fibonacci levels is that they are not influenced by a specific time.
-They feature the same importance as wanted in a weekly long-term chart or have a graphic instant five minutes.
+They feature the same importance as wanted in a weekly long-term chart or have a five-minute graphic.

 The first price achieved a high Point X 1.1967 on 8th March 2009.
-Then, it came down to .9909 on the Y-Point on 22nd November 2009.
+Then, it reached .9909 on the Y-Point on 22nd November 2009.
 Therefore, the price came down to 2058 points in 37 weeks.
 The Z price point reached 1.1730 on 30th May 2010, 28 weeks post Y point.
-When the figures and diagrams are examined, they were at 2 points, with the retracement level being 88.6%.
-This is unbelievable, as the price was up thousands of points for many weeks already, which precisely matches the primary Fibonacci levels.
+When the figures and diagrams were examined, they were at 2 points, with the retracement level at 88.6%.
+This is unbelievable, as the price was up thousands of points for many weeks already, precisely matching the primary Fibonacci levels.

 When this level is identified, you will find a spotless hit giving a trader over 1000 pips when the trader chooses to stay put once the price retracement ends Point-Z. This was accompanied by the long-term decline in USD / CHF, which can be experienced even today.
-Else, finding that a basic Fibonacci level was clean and tested with success, an operator can make several trades in a short-span chart, even in 1 hour, seeking items for selling USD/CHF.
-Use a long-term plan while entering shorter-term time frames, keeping higher risk-reward ratios, and tight stop-loss in your trade.
+Otherwise, finding that a basic Fibonacci level was clean and tested successfully, an operator can make several trades in a short-span chart, even in 1 hour, seeking items for selling USD/CHF.
+Use a long-term plan while entering shorter-term time frames, keeping higher risk-reward ratios and tight stop-loss in your trade.

 One of the possible targets in your trades can be either the beginning of the retracement, expanding 100% of the starting movement, or Point Y, with the starting point being a little out of Point Y.